RezaRezaeiJavan/PhageMiner/README.md

 The main objective of the PhageMiner software is to streamline the otherwise tedious manual curation process for prophage sequence discovery.

-PhageMiner uses a mean shift algorithm combined with annotation-based genome mining in order to rapidly identify prophage sequences within complete or fragmented bacterial genomes that result from whole genome sequencing (genomes with multiple contigs).
+PhageMiner uses a mean shift algorithm combined with annotation-based genome mining in order to rapidly identify prophage sequences within complete or fragmented (multiple contigs) bacterial genomes.

 PhageMiner requires only minimal manual input from the user and produces various genome diagrams to aid a thorough discovery of previously unidentified prophages.